 * Some worry demand may falter in Q4

-* North Sea crude supply to fall in Nov (Adds comment, refreshes prices)
+* North Sea crude supply to fall in Nov (Updates with comment, refreshes prices; changes dateline from TOKYO)

 Brent notched up a third-quarter gain of about 20 percent, the biggest increase for that quarter since 2004, and traded as high as $59.49 last week, but has since fallen about 6 percent.

 Money managers have pushed their bullish bets on the Brent crude market to a record high in the last week, encouraged by signs of rebalancing between supply and demand.

 But when positioning becomes too stretched, this can lead to abrupt shifts in the price.

 "It's always problematic when you have this amount of speculative length in the market," Petromatrix strategist Olivier Jakob said.

 "The price action ... for me is all about positions and potentially profit-taking on some of those speculative positions."

 Oil prices climbed last week on tension in Iraqi Kurdistan after the region's independence vote, with Turkey threatening to close a pipeline that brings oil from the region in northern Iraq to the Mediterranean.

 Turkey has not carried out the threat, analysts said.